 - May contain new heroes and equipment that can be acquired.
 Better heroes and equipment will be needed to progress through harder dungeons.

 Guild of Guardians: Roadmap

-The game is set for a soft launch in mid-2022, with an alpha version already available to test the use of Gems for voting purposes and early stages of gameplay.
-In Q4 of 2022, the game will enter the beta stage which will provide additional game models and upgrades.
-The full launch is expected to happen in Q2 of 2023.
+The game was set for a soft launch in mid-2022 but got pushed back to 2023, with an alpha version already available to test the use of Gems for voting purposes and early stages of gameplay.

 Over time, the game will continuously develop and the following game modes will be added:

 - Guild PVP

 To me, this sounds like all the additional gameplay modes that are needed to make a game that is sure to hook players in for a long time and provide plenty of replay value for years to come.
 To me, this sounds similar to a mix of World of Warcraft and RuneScape which has enjoyed a large active userbase for years.

 Gems are an ERC-20 token that are owned and issued by Guardians Guild Limited and serves as the in-game currency, utility, and governance token.
 As the community absolutely exploded in interested gamers and GameFi enthusiasts, the token was quickly picked up and supported by FTX, OKX, and Sushiswap, making it widely accessible.